Learn the Ropes, Then Trust the Wins: Self-imitation with Progressive Exploration for Agentic Reinforcement Learning: Experiments

 \subsection{Generalization on Search-augmented QA Tasks}

 {

 To evaluate the performance of \method on knowledge-intensive reasoning tasks, we conduct experiments on search-augmented QA tasks, including the single-hop QA datasets (NQ~\cite{kwiatkowski2019natural}, TriviaQA~\cite{joshi2017triviaqa}, and PopQA~\cite{mallen2023not}) and multi-hop QA datasets (HotpotQA~\cite{yang2018hotpotqa}, 2Wiki~\cite{ho2020constructing}, MuSiQue~\cite{trivedi2022musique}, and Bamboogle~\cite{press2023measuring}).
 We follow the experimental settings of SearchR1~\cite{jin2025search,gao2025beyond} to launch the local wiki-18 retrieval service.
 We adopt the Hierarchical Navigable Small World (HNSW) CPU indexing as approximation of nearest neighbor retrieval.
 Our \method with GRPO improves over the Search-R1 baseline on average, especially on the multi-hop QA benchmarks.
 Such multi-hop QA datasets require reasoning for problem decomposition and several turns of information seeking.
 In this case, our intrinsic reward that encourages multiple tool uses for broad exploration prevents arbitrary conclusions with only one or two searches.
 Our \method respectively requires $\sim14.48$ and $\sim14.42$ calls for 7B and 14B models, respectively.
 Such behavior is expected due to the stimulation of exploration at the beginning.
 Despite the QA tasks are relatively short-horizon, the agent still benefits from the detailed decomposition of the complex queries with cross-validation via step-by-step searching.
-Note that our retrieval service adopts the HNSW of E5 embedding for efficient training, which slightly impedes performance~\cite{jin2025empirical}. }
+Note that our retrieval service adopts the HNSW of E5 embedding for efficient training, which slightly impedes performance~\cite{jin2025empirical}.
+Furthermore, we also notice that the number of training steps exerts an important effect on cultivation of searching capability, highlighting that the scaling of training steps is critical to the RL performance.
+Compared with the Search-R1, our \method achieves better performance under comparable training steps, demonstrating its effectiveness. }